oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 3.0
+-- Version: 3.1
--- Description: A complete script to create all necessary tables -- for the EduSync application.
-Run this script before applying -- the policies from 'policies.md'.
+-- Description: A complete script to create all necessary tables.
+-- This version adds JSONB fields to app_settings for richer content.
 -- ==================================================================

 -- Drop tables in reverse order of dependency to avoid errors